simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![command1](https://user-images.githubusercontent.com/90977933/133954466-ce87b84b-5933-48de-93f4-5d34c471a9c1.png)

-Printed to our screen I see the output www-data.
+Printed to our screen I see the output www-data and with that i think it's safe to say we are interacting directly with the server through this page.

 ![command2](https://user-images.githubusercontent.com/90977933/133954474-8bf1c555-3c95-4eb2-bc1f-aa588688d449.png)